Siege of Sparta: Fighting retreat

 Bolstered by the fresh troops, the Spartans and their Macedonian allies prepared themselves for Pyrrhus' next assault against the trench.
 The presence of more adversaries intensified Pyrrhus' determination to capture the city and he ordered another attack on the trenches.
 He was unable to accomplish anything and suffered further losses.
 The failure of this attack convinced Pyrrhus about the futility of persevering with the siege and he decided to lift it and withdraw.

 Pyrrhus intended to spend the winter in Laconia, possibly with the purpose of launching a fresh attack on Sparta and sent his army to begin ravaging the surrounding countryside.
 At this point, Pyrrhus received an emissary from Aristeas, a prominent citizen of the major Peloponnesian polis of Argos, seeking his assistance to overthrow the regime of Aristippus, which was supportive of Antigonus and the Macedonians.
 Pyrrhus hastened to seize the opportunity to capture Argos and began to withdraw from Laconia, heading north to Argolis.

-His retreating army were continuously harried by the Spartans under the command of Areus.
+His retreating army was continuously harried by the Spartans under the command of Areus.
 By setting ambushes and occupying important positions along the Epiriote line of retreat, the Spartans were able to inflict significant casualties on Pyrrhus' rearguard of Gauls and Molossians.
 In an attempt to counter the panic and crumbling morale of his rear which was engaging the Spartans, Pyrrhus sent his son Ptolemy to take command.
 By doing this, Pyrrhus' hope was that his son's presence would rally the rearguard and give him enough time to extricate the rest of his army from the narrow pass through which they were marching.
 The battle intensified around Ptolemy's position and he was set upon by a picked Spartan band led by Evaclus.
-In the fight that ensued, Ptolemy was slain and his remaining troops being overwhelmed by the triumphant Spartans.
+In the fight that ensued, Ptolemy was slain and his remaining troops were overwhelmed by the triumphant Spartans.
 Upon hearing of his son's death and the disintegration of his rearguard, Pyrrhus charged the Spartans with his Molossian cavalry, killing Evaclus with his own hand before destroying the remainder of his picked Spartan troops.
 With the defeat of Evaclus' force, Pyrrhus was able to withdraw the rest of his army from Laconia.